Welcome to the Urban Bird Collective

 What other activities do you enjoy?

-I love kayaking, juggling, I play racquetball 3 times a week, pickleball, Gopher women’s sports, biking and being with my fur-babies (2 dogs, 1 cat)
+I love kayaking, juggling, I play racquetball 3 times a week, pickleball, Gopher women’s sports, Lynx, biking, beading and being with my fur-babies (2 dogs, 1 cat)

 Why are you a part of the Collective?